ctuning/ck-request-asplos18-resnet-tvm-fpga/README.md

  deb-src http://old-releases.ubuntu.com/ubuntu wily universe main
 ```

-Then you should be able to upgrade your distribution as following:
+Then you should be able to upgrade your distribution as follows:
 ```
 $ sudo apt update
 $ sudo apt upgrade